FACT-Finder-Web-Components/feature-lab/specs/feature-template.md

 ## General

-Description of general and characteristics and things to be aware of during implementation and usage.
+Description of general characteristics and things to be aware of during implementation and usage.

 Specifications shall be mostly developer friendly with straight-to-the-point explanations.
 While at the same time it shall be taken into consideration that a spec text serves as the **basis for the official documentation** article.

 Be as explicit as possible about what the feature **does** and what it **not does**.

 The form of this template does not have to be adhered to 100%.
-Feel free to add or change sections and further explanation detail as you see fit.
+Feel free to add or change sections and level of detail as you see fit.

 ## Default HTML